sroertgen/curricula-blog/README.md

 This project is the source for the new skohub blog.
 This project was created with the gatsby template [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog).

+## Adding a new blog post

+We have a few conventions for adding a new blog post:
+Each post has an own folder under `content/blog` starting with the date of the blog post (YYYY-MM-DD).
+In this folder we add all images used in the blog post.
+The blog post itself is written as a markdown file named `index.md` so we'll get nice urls.

 ## Installation

 Gatsby is build with Node.js.